 Colour 2: Colour, light and physics

-One consequence of this fundamental truth is that, although there is indeed a correspondence between wavelength profiles and the colours that they stimulate, this is not as simple as many people to believe.
+One consequence of this fundamental truth is that, although there is indeed a correspondence between wavelength profiles and the colour perceptions that they stimulate, this is not as simple as many people seem to believe.
 It is only occurs if all the wavelength profiles entering the eyes from all parts of the scene being analysed during the colour-creating process are taken into account.
-Likewise, our experience of colour in paintings does not depend on the absorption/reflection properties of individual regions of pigment colour but on the absorption/reflection properties of all the regions of pigment colour on the entire picture surface and the interactions between them that are described in these books as “whole-field colour relations”.
+Likewise, our experience of colour in paintings does not depend simply on the absorption/reflection properties of individual regions of pigment colour but rather on the absorption/reflection properties of all the regions of pigment colour on the entire picture surface.
+In other words, they depend on “whole-field-colour-relations”.

 Soon after the physicists made new contributions to the progress of understanding about colour by going deeper into the subject of the information that the eye/brain picks up from surfaces.
 What they found was that it is made up of two components with very different properties.
 In this series of books these are called “body-colour” and “surface-reflection”.
 Figure 1 shows that when daylight, containing all the visible wavelengths strikes a surface it is divided into two parts: